Foreign Investors: Questions and Answers

 If I pay cash, how much will it influence the asking price (versus having mortgage)?

 Each case is different and depends on the seller.
-Sellers do like cash buyers, but in my experience, cash doesn't really get you a better price - in the end it doesn't matter much for the seller where the money are coming from - from the individual or from the bank.
+Sellers do like cash buyers, but in our experience, cash doesn't guarantee you a better price - in the end it doesn't matter much for the seller where the money are coming from - from the individual or from the bank.
 But cash does make your offer stronger and more attractive, especially if there are multiple offers.

 What is the tax rate on rental income?